JamesPCVR/Inverse-Kinematics-6DoF-PUMA-GUI-Python/README.md

 ## Colour blind modes

 Drag the slider to the appropriate colour blind mode and you can preview the new colours.
-If they do not suit your strength of colour blindness (programs assumes 100% severity) you can change the colours using the selected mode as a starting point.
+If they do not suit your strength of colour blindness (program assumes 100% severity) you can change the colours using the selected mode as a starting point.

 ## Themes